adamritter/nostr-relaypool-ts/README.md

   - defaultRelays: if relays is undefined, sometimes no writeRelays can be found for the authors in the filters.
     In that case the subscription falls back to these passed defaultRelays

+  - dontSendOtherFilters: other filters may have timeouts, but this subscription may be sent instantly, in this case this option can be used (for example for rbr.bio that doesn't have limits).

 Return value:

 Returns a function that stops sending more data with the onEvent callback.
 When all virtual subscriptions are unsubscribed,